Priyank-14/100_daysofcoding/README.md

 Q118.Write a program to take an input array of size n.
 The array should contain all the integers between 0 to n except for one.
 Print that missing number
 Q119.Write a program to take an integer array as input.
 Only one element will be repeated.
 Print the repeated element.
 Try to find the result in one single iteration.
 Q120.Write a program to take a string input.
 Change it to sentence case.
+Q121.Write a C program that creates a text file named info.txt in write mode.
+The program should take the user’s name and age as input, and write them to the file using fprintf().
+After writing, display a message confirming that the data was successfully saved.
+Q122.Write a C program that opens an existing file (e.g., info.txt) and reads its contents using fgets().
+The program should print all the lines to the console until EOF (end of file) is reached.
+Q123.Read a text file and count the total number of characters, words, and lines.
+A word is defined as a sequence of non-space characters separated by spaces or newlines.
+Q124.Take two filenames from the user – a source file and a destination file.
+Copy all the content from the source file to the destination file using fgetc() and fputc().
+Q125.Open an existing file in append mode and allow the user to enter a new line of text.
+Append the text at the end without overwriting existing content.
+Q126.Ask the user for a filename.
+Check if it exists by trying to open it in read mode.
+If the file pointer is NULL, print an error message; otherwise, read and display its content.
+Q127.Write a program that reads text from input.txt, converts all lowercase letters to uppercase, and writes the result to output.txt.
+Q128.Read a text file and count how many vowels and consonants are in the file.
+Ignore digits and special characters.
+Q129.A file numbers.txt contains a list of integers separated by spaces.
+Read all integers, compute their sum and average, and print both.
+Q130.Store multiple student records (name, roll number, marks) into a file using fprintf().
+Then read them using fscanf() and display each record.